 If you are experiencing GPU performance issues in Microsoft Windows and you are working with an NVIDIA Customer Care agent, an agent may request that you provide GPU logs using the 3rd party utility GPU-Z. The following guide will walk you through the process:

-2) Once downloaded, proceed to install the desktop application GPU-Z using the installer.
+2. Once downloaded, proceed to install the application GPU-Z using the installer.

-8) Go to the location on your hard drive that you chose to save the log file.
+8. Go to the location on your hard drive that you chose to save the log file.
 You should see a file similar to the screenshot below.
 Attach the file to your support incident if you are working with an NVIDIA Customer Care agent.
-If you are providing driver feedback then send the log file to email@example.com.
+If you are providing NVIDIA display driver feedback then send the log file to email@example.com.